jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 You can see the difference in your favourite sitcom such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
 As these characters keep encountering common problems, we learn more about them.

 However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can't get a job, Raj can't get a girl, Michael Scott can't get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, as in these characters can't overcome their problems.
-And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases.
-It's comfortable, even though we already know what's going to happen.
+And, spectacle, because we the audience keep watching even though we already know what's going to happen.
+We watch our favorite actors, characters, sets, catch-phrases, instead of waiting for logical surprises.

 Rousseau noticed society has these classic, art, and spectacle stories, and that human society's travel through them; like happens in long running sitcoms.
 Rousseau also noticed how one story works for equality and democracy, and the other two work to enrich the artists and distract the masses.